 - Store your valuables in non-traditional places such as the bathroom or attic that burglars are less likely to take the time to go through.

 - Keep landscaping around your home trimmed, so burglars don’t have places to hide.

-- Lock all doors (especially the one between the garage and the interior)
+- Lock all doors (especially the one between the garage and the interior) and windows before leaving.